Lessons from the latest Ebola outbreak in the DRC

 Lesson 6: Advocacy

-Organizations such as the Infectious Diseases Society for America need to lobby more vociferously for funding and coordination.
-And infectious diseases clinicians, an integral part of the first-line response to infections of public health importance such as Ebola, need to act.
+Organizations such as the Infectious Diseases Society of America need to lobby more vociferously for funding and coordination.
+And infectious disease clinicians, an integral part of the first-line response to infections of public health importance such as Ebola, need to act.
 Knowledge of outbreaks is important, but advocacy is crucial.
-We each need to speak out before it is too late.
+We each need to speak out, before it is too late.
 Real collaboration is what it takes for global health to succeed.